ROvACC/docs/training/DELIVERY.md

 A practical example: flights from LROP via SOKRU and via BUKEL.
 The first plane flying to SOKRU climbs to FL280, the second plane flying to SOKRU climbs to FL260, the third plane flying to SOKRU climbs to FL240 and so on.
 After that, the first plane flying towards BUKEL (being another flow) will climb to FL280, the second towards BUKEL will climb to FL260 and so on.

+An aircraft might have the final requested level less than FL280 or FL270.
+This means, you will not clear the traffic to climb further than requested in the Flight Plan.

-An already used flight level becomes available when the aircraft to which that level was assigned no longer appears in the Departure List, i.e. it has taken off.
+An already used flight level becomes available when the aircraft to which that level was assigned no longer appears in the Departure List, i.e. it has departed.

 It should be noted that during the initial climb authorization (at clearance), the flight level or the altitude to which the pilot is cleared to climb must not exceed the flight level or the altitude that the pilot intends to maintain during the cruise phase of the flight.